RumeEburu/Data-Analytics-Portfolio/README.md

 # Data-Analytics-Portfolio
 ## About
-Rume is a data analyst, educator, and consultant with a sharp instinct for turning raw data into actionable insight.
-With hands-on experience across sales, operations, finance, and customer service, he helps businesses cut through noise, solve real problems, and unlock sustainable growth.
+Rume is a data analyst and problem solver passionate about helping businesses grow using data.
+Through his work with one of the top Data Analytics Institutes worldwide, Skillahead Academy, he empowers data professionals to become confident analysts.
+He aspires to lead a data consultancy helping African businesses make smarter decisions.
+He has trained over 200+ students and built data dashboards, increasing team productivity by a huge margin.
 ## Skills

 ### Data Visualization & Reporting (Power BI, Excel, SQL)